Sorry, you need to enable JavaScript to visit this website.

 The Homeless Prevention Program (HPP) prevents families at risk of becoming homeless from entering the shelter system by providing services and resources that stabilize the family within the community.
 Diversion Services are also available to assist families who have been displaced from their homes by securing emergency housing outside of the shelter while receiving supportive services to help stabilize their housing or until permanent housing placement.

 HPP providers assist families with developing a plan, identifying resources, and setting goals that will help them maintain stable housing with their pre-existing support networks, rather than coming into the shelter system.
 HPP service providers also offer mediation services and flexible financial assistance.
-All referrals for HPP are made through Virginia Williams Family Resource Center (VWFRC).
+All referrals for HPP are made through the Virginia Williams Family Resource Center (VWFRC).

 If you are a family with children under 18 and need emergency shelter, please call the Homeless Services Hotline at (202) 399-7093.
 The Homeless Services Hotline is available 24 hours a day.

-DC Flex
+DC Flex Program

 In 2017, DHS launched a pilot rental subsidy program called DC Flex, which gives low-income, working families $8,400 to spend per year on rent for four years (or longer if the pilot is extended).
 Because a family’s ability to pay rent may change as their income and expenses fluctuate month-to-month, participants can choose how much of their DC Flex funds to spend on rent in a given month (up to their total rent amount) until the $8,400 is exhausted.
 DHS is evaluating the effectiveness of this intervention through a partnership with the Lab at DC.